evhub/coconut/HELP.md

 print(vector(1, 0).angle(vector(0, 2)), math.pi/2) # should be the same
 vector(1, 2).angle(5) # MatchError
 ```
+_One note of warning here: be careful not to leave a blank line when substituting in your methods, or the interpreter will cut off the code for the `vector` there.
+This isn't a problem in normal Coconut code, only here because we're copy-and-pasting into the command line._

 Copy, paste!
 If everything is working, I'd recommend going back to playing around with `vector_field` [applications](#applications) using our new methods.